BakedGuysDev/SwissKnife/README.md

 - Clone the project with `git clone https://github.com/EgirlsNationDev/SwissKnife.git`.
 - Use `mvn clean package` in the main project directory to build the project.
-- The jar will be located at `/target/SwissKnife-version-Full.jar` (The full jar has some dependencies, for example keeper, included).
+- The jar will be located at `/target/SwissKnife-version-Full.jar` (The full jar has dependencies included).

-### Disclaimer

-Although I think the plugin releases are stable and safe to use I want to say this to prevent being blamed for things.

-If someone decides to use the plugin I or any of the contributors don't take responsibility for broken servers, dead SDD drives, thermonuclear war, or you loosing your sleep because it didn't work, and you had to fix it.

-Please do some research, if you have any concerns about features included in this plugin before using it!
-YOU are choosing to make these modifications to your server, and if you point the finger at us for messing up your server, we will laugh at you.

-Thank you.